What Is Organic Beekeeping?

 What Are The Standards For Producing Organic Honey?

-In any event, standards may vary across countries, but in general, organic beekeeping practice tends to advocate:
+Standards may vary across countries, and standards may evolve and change, but generally, organic beekeeping practice tends to advocate:

 use of natural materials in the build of beehives.